-Virtual training for remote workers has introduced new collaboration and communication tools that were not very common before the pandemic.
-Organizations are adapting to the new tools to train their employees.
+Virtual training for remote workers has introduced new collaboration and communication tools that were not common before the pandemic.
+As a result, organizations are adapting to the latest tools to train their employees.
 But is it that simple?

 Sari Wilde, the managing vice president of Gartner's HR practice, has a progressive perspective.
 She explains, "To make it work, you may need to reconstitute the content, coordinator, delivery approach, and maybe even adjust the standards for learning goals."
-She also says that current L&D approaching should not be taken as a temporary fix but a permanent way of delivering training.
+However, she also says that the current L&D approach should not be taken as a temporary fix but a permanent way of delivering training.

-We do not know the could the next significant event in the evolution of the training industry be the post-pandemic era.
+We do not know the next significant event in the evolution of the training industry is the post-pandemic era.
 Therefore, embracing the new approaches and embracing the new virtual training looks like the best bet.

 New Learning Strategies

 It is strategized, keeping the attention span of the learners in mind.
-The session length is shortened or spread out so that the learners can absorb and retain the training in a virtual setting.
+The session length is shortened or spread out to absorb and retain the training in a virtual setting.

-Materials are provided through the platforms that are easy to use, keeping the objectives clear, compelling, and engaging.
-Since the interactivity in a virtual setting is difficult, therefore professionals are strategizing cleverly to boost participation.
+Materials are provided through easy-to-use platforms, keeping the objectives clear, compelling, and engaging.
+However, since interactivity in a virtual setting is difficult, professionals strategize cleverly to boost participation.

 Training on Health and Wellness

-The pandemic has shifted the approaches on corporate training, and L&D professionals have shown a commendable response towards it.
-It has also made us introspect about our needs and how a sudden shift can make us vulnerable.
+The pandemic has shifted the approaches to corporate training.
+And L&D professionals have shown a commendable response towards it.
+However, it has also made us introspect about our needs and how a sudden shift can make us vulnerable.
 We do not know what changes future events would bring.
 But all we know is that we are ready to accept change and evolve with it together.